 When facing the frustrations of divorce, post-divorce proceedings or other family law matters, you need a well-trained and experienced family law attorney and team on your side.
-Walters Levine Lozano and DeGrave attorneys are both experienced negotiators and zealous advocates for your rights.
+Walters Levine Parisi & DeGrave attorneys are both experienced negotiators and zealous advocates for your rights.
 They will provide the protections that you and your family need during your time of change and uncertainty.
 Their family law practice areas include:

 - High net-worth divorce

 - Minor Child Relocation actions

 - Prenuptial Agreements and Postnuptial Agreements.

 High Net-Worth Divorce

 Walters Levine Parisi & DeGrave is experienced in working with divorce actions involving substantial income and substantial net-worth.
 They can appropriately analyze your case, negotiate a fair divorce settlement, or litigate your contested case should that become necessary.

 While many attorneys practice in the area of marital and family law, precious few understand how to appropriately analyze and administer complex financial divorce cases.
 Complex financial cases require attorneys with significant specialized training, experienced support staff and many years of experience administering complex financial issues.

 In most financially complex divorce cases the majority of the process is centered around the division of assets and liabilities (equitable distribution) as well as the navigation of substantial alimony claims.
 Appropriate case administration may also include the retention of forensic specialists such as accountants, appraisers, and vocational evaluators.
 This firm can provide not only appropriate attorneys but also assist in the retention of beneficial forensic specialists.

 Business Owner’s Divorce